ef1301/ef1301/README.md

 <img align="center" src="https://i.pinimg.com/originals/24/69/dc/2469dc167b689508905f1e908d9d5395.gif">
 Greetings!
-I am Emily, a rising senior majoring in Computer Science based in New York, NY.
+I am Emily, a rising senior majoring in Computer Science based in New York City, NY.
 Some of my hobbies are playing games with friends, music, anime and learning new things!

 I am a proud, free-flowing Asian American woman with a side of ENFP eccentricity, asexuality ⚫️⚪️💜, and aphantasiac struggles.